 01 of 05

 Before you begin horse training, there are a few things you need to know in order to be effective and safe with your horse.
-There are a few things you need to know before beginning horse training, like how to approach training, what doesn't work and how to know when what you are doing is working.
+Like how to approach training, what doesn't work, and how to know when what you are doing is working.